contiv/vpp/docs/dev-guide/POLICIES.md

 For VPP as a packet-processing stack this is an overly abstract definition for access control between endpoints.
-K8s Policies with their rules need to be mapped to a semantically equivalent set of basic 6-tuple rules:
+K8s Policies with their rules need to be mapped to a semantically equivalent set of basic **6-tuple rules**:
 ```
 (source IP, source port, destination IP, destination port, protocol, action)
 ```